RazvanRanca/iGEM-Modelling/README.md

-**The bellow deals with the *how* of the modelling, for the results please see our analysis page on the main iGem wiki: http://2012.igem.org/Team:Edinburgh/Modelling/Kappa/Analysis**
+**The bellow deals with the *how* of the modelling, for the results please see our analysis page on the main iGem wiki: http://2012.igem.org/Team:Edinburgh/Modelling/Kappa/Analysis and http://2012.igem.org/Team:Edinburgh/Modelling/Kappa/Analysis-All**

 Overview of modelling
 ------------